 If you wish to apply for the examination, you may do so using the online application button.
 Once we confirm examination dates/locations we will contact you about final scheduling at a specific examination site.
+Please note that you must be logged in to the WIP website as an Associate Member in order to access the application.

 The following is a list of references that may be helpful in reviewing for the examination.
 This listing is intended for use as a study aid only.